-Where pathogens are clearly present at high levels in Waipaoa River water, this is not the case in the groundwater monitoring wells located within the 2017 and 2019 injection plume although some pathogens test positive in groundwater at low levels and near the injection well.
+Where pathogens are clearly present at high levels in Waipaoa River water on occasion, this is generally not the case in the groundwater monitoring wells located within the 2017, 2019 and 2020 injection plume, although some pathogens test positive in groundwater at low levels as previously reported.
 It appears the pathogens die off rapidly once injected.